 Lamb has stood steadfast in his opposition of the tax bill despite the attacks, criticizing it for adding $1.5 trillion to the deficit and, rather than calling the tax cuts “crumbs,” refers to them as a “betrayal of the middle class.”

-Following the national debate on tariffs following the president’s announcement of steel and aluminum tariffs, both Saccone and Lamb voiced support of the plan during their second debate.
+Following the president’s announcement of proposed steel and aluminum tariffs, both Saccone and Lamb voiced support of the plan during their second debate.
 Lamb suggested that the tariffs should be limited to “bad actors” like China to spare allies, and both said it would level the international trade playing field.

 Redrawing the map